 2.)
 They have spiral horns that reach up to 39 inches in length!

 3.)
-Bongos are crepuscular (active at dusk and dawn).
+Bongos are nocturnal (active at night).

 4.)
 A bongo will coat themselves in mud which acts as sort of a sun screen as well as cooling them down.